Estherfisayomi12/react-movieland/README.md

-# This project is a simple ract app where you can search for movies ☺.
+# This project is a simple react app where you can search for movies ☺.

 It was bootstrapped with create-react-app